 The Oregon Board of Pharmacy is funded exclusively with Other Funds.
-The board is currently made up of five pharmacists, two pharmacy technicians, and two members of the public and 22 full or part time positions as well as the seven-member Public Health and Pharmacy Formulary Advisory Committee, consisting of two physicians, two advanced practice nurses and three pharmacists.
-The board is budgeted and accounted as a single program.
+The board is made up of five pharmacists, two pharmacy technicians, and two members of the public and 22 full or part time positions as well as the seven-member Public Health and Pharmacy Formulary Advisory Committee, consisting of two physicians, two advanced practice nurses and three pharmacists.
+The board is budgeted and accounted as a single program unit.
 The staff is internally organized into three distinct sections including Licensing, Compliance and Operations (Administration, Communications and Policy).
 The agency additionally tracks expenditures separately for Board Member activities and Public Health and Pharmacy Formulary Advisory Committee activities.
 Complete details are available in the Agency Summary Tab.

 The agency's operating revenue is "other funds" and is derived from annual license and registration fees collected during the year for 33 different categories of licensure/registration for individuals and outlets described in the Revenue Tab.
 Details on who pays, and the revenue expected in the 2023-25 biennium are on form 107BF07 Detail of Lottery Funds, Other Funds, and Federal Funds Revenue.
 There are no new fees proposed in 2023-25, however there are fees adopted by rule and approved by the legislatively allowed administrative 333 process.
-The two new fees are:
+The three new fees to be ratified are:

-- Remote Dispensing Site Pharmacies \$225 - Pharmacy Prescription Lockers \$120
+- Remote Dispensing Site Pharmacies \$225 RATIFIED - Pharmacy Prescription Lockers \$120 RATIFIED - Pharmacy Prescription Kiosks \$120 RATIFIED